creepoff1/assigment/Test_Plan_Assignment.md

 }
 ```
 ### Steps:
--	Select struct name in file struct.go
+-	Open the struct.go file for editing
+-	Place the cursor on the name of the structure TestedStruct
--	Press Alt+Enter and select “Implement interface”
+-	Press Alt+Enter to invoke the context menu and double-click on the "Implement interface" option
--	Starts type name of interface TestedInterface1 and select it
+-	Start typing the name of the interface "TestedInterface1"
+-	Double-click on the TestedInterface1 interface to select it
--	Check file struct.go: There is 1 implemeted func exist
 ```
 package main